Ivan Barbashev Game Preview: Golden Knights vs. Blues

 Barbashev Stats vs. the Blues

-- The Blues have given up 72 goals in total (3.1 per game), which ranks 16th in the league in goals allowed.
+- The Blues have conceded 73 goals in total (3.0 per game), which ranks 16th in the league in goals allowed.

 |2023-2024 Season